Revolutions in India you Must Know About

 Civil Disobedience Movement

 This was one of the most significant movements by Gandhi Ji which laid the foundation and the root for Independence.
-This movement bought an intense wave of unity among Indians where everyone was ready to give their all for the freedom of the country.
-This included labourers, workers, poor people who risked their life due to the extreme oppression of the British.
+This movement brought an intense wave of unity among Indians where everyone was ready to give their all for the freedom of the country.
+This included labourers, workers, and poor people who risked their lives due to the extreme oppression of the British.
 The movement began in 1930 when Gandhiji had laid demands before the British government which wasn’t fulfilled.
 He then decided to march from Sabarmati to the coastal town of Gujarat and break the salt law which was in defiance of the British.
-Everyone across the nation was asked to rebel and deny to adhere to the unjust colonial laws by the British.
+Everyone across the nation was asked to rebel and refuse to adhere to the unjust colonial laws of the British.
 This led to the arrest of over 90,000 people including Gandhiji and Nehru Ji.
 People boycotted all foreign clothes and all the peasants refused to pay taxes.
 After negotiating with Gandhi who was still under arrest, the viceroy of India Lord Irwin signed a pact with Gandhi which came to be known as the “Gandhi Irwin Pact”.

 Also Read: Indian National Movement